 Ajax’ players consistently scan the space around them before receiving.
-This often allows them to collect information on the positioning of teammates and opponents, and the location of space, therefore helping them to plan their future actions in order to aid the rhythm of the play.
+This allows them to collect information on the positioning of teammates and opponents, and the location of space, therefore helping them to plan their future actions in order to aid the rhythm of the play.
 Furthermore, they always look to keep a number of players in the ‘line of pass’, giving the ball-occupant multiple options to advance the attack.

 They also look to receive on the ‘half-turn’, ensuring that they don’t need to turn a full 360 degrees on the ball, which would give their opponents time to close in on the space.
 This, of course, only applies to scenarios where the receiving player intends to carry the play forward.
 As shown with the bounce passes earlier, receiving with your back to goal is beneficial when the intention is to act as a ‘wall player’, because it can provoke pressure from the nearest opponents.

 The passer is expected to facilitate this by aiming for his teammate’s back-foot.
-Additionally, when shifting the ball horizontally, the idea is to play the pass in front of the receiver.
+Additionally, when shifting the ball horizontally, the idea is to play the pass in front of the receiver where possible.
 This allows him to come on to the play, once again ensuring that the space can be exploited quickly before the opposition have the chance to halt progression.

-Ten Hag spoke about the importance of these principles during his time at Utrecht, also providing us with an insight into how he influences the psychology of his teams.
+Ten Hag spoke about the importance of these details during his time at Utrecht, also providing us with an insight into how he influences the psychology of his teams.

 “I think teambuilding is done on the pitch.
 We do a lot of positional games and I put the benchmark higher & higher.
 I want them to demand more from one another.
 I ask for focus, the right weight on the ball, playing into the right foot, the right movement.
 If they’re not focused, these practices fail.
 So, you’ll see that players start correcting, coaching, & motivating one another.”